avihuxp/WaveFunctionCollapse/README.md

    , which introduced me to the algorithm, though it implements the tiled variant of the algorithm.

-also, [OrrMatzkin](https://github.com/OrrMatzkin) deserves a noteable mention for the help with the README file.
+Also, [OrrMatzkin](https://github.com/OrrMatzkin) deserves a noteable mention for the help with the README file.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>